HK-Tan/maxtanhk/_pages/teaching.md

 ## 👨‍🏫 **Current Teaching:**

-📖 (Winter 24.)
-Teaching Assistant for Math 266B: Applied PDEs.
+📖 (Spring 24.)
+Teaching Assistant for Math 174E: Mathematics of Finance for Mathematics/Economics Students (Dis 1A and 1B).

 ## 🧑‍💻 **Teaching Experiences:**